ankit7540/IntensityCalbr/README.md

-## IntensityCalbr
+# IntensityCalbr

-Repository containing programs for performing intensity calibration using combination of pairs of bands in the spectroscopic intensity data.
-This approach has been used with rotational Raman spectra of molecular hydrogen and isotopes.

-Application with emission spectra from Neon are also analyzed in a similar way to obtain the intensity correction curve.
+Repository containing programs implementing the combinatorial approach for obtaining wavelength dependent sensitivity from measured spectroscopic intensities when reference data is available.
+In this scheme, relative band intensities between all pairs of bands are analyzed simultaneously.
+Least squares minimization is used to determine the coefficients of a polynomial used to model the sensitivity.

-# Methodology
+## Methodology
 Observed intensities from selected bands are analysed as pairs among all such bands.
 Intensity ratios are compared to the true  ratios and the wavelength/wavenumber dependent sensitivity curve is obtained modelled as a polynomial function.

 ## Usage